-- learning for its own sake
+- > learning for its own sake

-- offering a range of educational opportunities
+- > offering a range of educational opportunities

-- providing diverse experiences
+- > providing diverse experiences

-- individualizing learning programs
+- > individualizing learning programs

 - accommodating multiple intelligences and learning styles

-- preparing students for lifelong learning
+- > preparing students for lifelong learning

-- providing quality resources
+- > providing quality resources

-- accessing the world beyond our classrooms
+- > accessing the world beyond our classrooms

 We are committed to the principle of Respect.
+We believe in:

-- fostering high regard for self and others
+- > fostering high regard for self and others

-- modeling civility
+- > modeling civility

-- appreciating differences
+- > appreciating differences

-- adhering to our code of conduct
+- > adhering to our code of conduct

-- having zero tolerance for inappropriate behaviors
+- > having zero tolerance for inappropriate behaviors

 We are committed to the principle of Trust.
+We believe in:

 - being honest

-- being consistent
+- > being consistent

 - being loyal

-- assuming others' intentions are good
+- > assuming other's intentions are good

-- keeping promises
+- > keeping promises

 - demonstrating good stewardship